vglarde/vglarde/README.md

 Currently working in Editorial (Managing Editor and Translator), but AI is taking over!
 So, looking to make a move towards a career in Tech.

 * Project Team Leader.
-* Working remotely in a multicultural environement (current team spread in six countries).
+* Working remotely in a multicultural environment (current team spread in six countries).
-* Past experience (10+ years ago) in developping websites in PHP/MySQL.
+* Past experience (10+ years ago) in developing websites in PHP/MySQL.

 Spoken languages:
 - 🇫🇷 French